fran-pena/vscode-mingw-w64/examples/example_5_image_output/README.md

   - calls Matlab: `"command": "matlab"`;
   - with arguments `"args": ["-batch", "output_graph"]`;
   - belongs to group _test_: `"kind": "test"`;
-  - it is the default rule inthat group: `"isDefault": true`.
+  - it is the default rule in that group: `"isDefault": true`.